 Discovery Boxes are pretty much free to put together and require no creativity on behalf of the adult, just plenty of investigative fun for the child as well as developing their critical thinking skills, problem solving, creativity, fine motor and independence!

-Anna Ranson writes over at The Imagination Tree about ideas for creative play and learning in the early years.
+About Anna: Anna Ranson writes over at The Imagination Tree about ideas for creative play and learning in the early years.
 She is an early years and art teacher with 2 young girls, living in the UK.

 For even more great play ideas for babies and toddlers, check out…